 Gallardo-Williams’s subsequent large chemistry cake will celebrate her branch’s 130th anniversary later this yr.
 “I’d love it to be like a wedding cake but all chemistry.”
 Usually, even though her cakes aren’t about technology.
 But even cakes for her kids get appropriated with the aid of the chemistry community.
 She made a soccer ball cake for her son right now got tagged as a buckyball, she says.
 “When you are a nerd, everything seems like chemistry to you.”

-Nerdy chemists will particularly admire this grand gesture by means of a pupil at Harford Technical High School in Maryland.
-High school college students nowadays face a lot of stress to provide you with an extravagant “proposal” to invite their love to the remaining school dance.
+Nerdy chemists will particularly admire this grand gesture using a pupil at Harford Technical High School in Maryland.
+Nowadays, high school college students face a lot of stress to provide you with an extravagant “proposal” to invite their love to the remaining school dance.
 So it appeared herbal that Harford Tech senior Henry Mason would draw on his love of technological know-how while fashioning his proposal.
-Mason is a huge fan of chemistry especially, says Loyce Bergin, who teaches chemistry on the high faculty.
+Mason is a huge fan of chemistry, especially Loyce Bergin, who teaches chemistry on the high faculty.
 He wants to be a nuclear chemist at some point.

 Mason created a poster combining elements from the periodic table to ask his lady friend, Hannah Jones, to the Pr-O-M (praseodymium, oxygen, “with me”).
 “He confirmed the science instructors first earlier than he showed his girlfriend,” Bergin tells New scripts.
 And even though Jones wants to go into law enforcement, now not chemistry, she stated sure.
 Bergin nevertheless has the promposal poster striking in her room in hopes it’s going to encourage others.
 “It may be very uncommon we have kids who are interested in technological know-how and the usage of it in a creative manner,” she says.